Uvula (band)

-However, in March 5, 2025, the group released a new EP.
+However, it resumed its activity in 2025.

 Background

-The name of the band comes from a cyrillicization of the (Latin-derived) English word uvula.
-In an interview with The Flow, frontman Aleksey Avgustovsky recalled hearing the name while in a class at university.
+The name of the band was chosen by Avgustovsky; it comes from a cyrillicization of the (Latin-derived) English word uvula.
+In an interview with The Flow, Avgustovsky recalled hearing the word while in a class at university.

 Because Uvula is a loan word in Russian, there is some confusion about its pronunciation.
 Though the band members place stress on the second vowel (i.e. Уву́ла), they have also said that they are open to their fans pronouncing it however they like.

 History

 2015-2016: Creative beginnings and Nikak

 In an interview, frontman Aleksey Avgustovsky said that he and lead guitarist Aleksandr Smirnov were living in tents in the south of Russia (near Anapa) when they decided to form a band in 2015.
 The other members, with the exception of Aleksandr, left the project after a year.

 Uvula got their start playing in the St. Petersburg bar Ionoteka (Ионотека), known for its connection to the Russian underground music scene.
 The clubs states on its VK page that it is, "The same place where Buerak, Elektroforez, Ploho, RSAC, Ubiytsy, Kazuskoma, Sonic Death, Shortparis, Shchenki and other heroes of the domestic scene began."

-The group released its first LP, Nikak (Никак), on April 4, 2016.
+The group released its first LP, Nikak (Никак), on 4 April 2016.
 Released on the label Colanade Magic Bros, the record is notable for its shoegaze style.

 In September 2016, Uvula performed at the Russian indie-music festival Homecultism alongside groups Padla Bear Outfit, Sonic Death, and others.
 During this performance, the band played songs from Nikak along with several early versions of songs that would end up on its second album Ya dumal u menya poluchit'sya (Я думал у меня получиться).
 A compilation featuring the songs, “pulpy” and “natural behavior,” titled Homecultism Vol. 1 was released in 2016 by the label POW!
 POP KIDS.
 The songs “pulpy” and “natural behavior” would later be re-worked to become the songs “We” (Мы) and “Intro” respectively.